-We've been raising chickens for eggs for 10 years at New Terra Farm.
+We've been raising chickens for eggs for almost 20 years at New Terra Farm.
 There is nothing like your own free-range organic eggs, fresh from your backyard chicken coop.
 Follow along on this page to learn how we manage our flock.

 This advice will work whether you are a raising chickens in your backyard for a few eggs for your own consumption, or on a larger scale on small farm or rural property.

 You can begin raising chickens for eggs with day-old chicks from a hatchery, or by hatching eggs yourself, or you can buy ready-to-lay pullets from your local supplier.
 We have done all three; and when we had a flock of Black Australorps, we used to let a couple hens go broody every spring to hatch a replacement flock for us.

 We bought some ready-to-lay pullets one year when the foxes wiped out our laying flock (but the final score in that game was Scott - 2, foxes - 0.
 I got one with the .410 and my border collie got the other).

 The hens were a standard brown egg laying breed, and produced adequately.
 We weren't crazy about the fact they had been beak trimmed, and of course they weren't raised organically.

 versus other options is about the same.
 You might spend $10 for a